kwaldenphd/algorithms/README.md

 6. Start a new Python `.py` file in Replit and name it `open-webpage.py`.

+<blockquote>NOTE: You will need to have three panels going on in your Replit (or other IDE) as you move through this lab.
+We will be writing programs in multiple files, so in Replit, you'll need to be able to run programs using the terminal/command prompt. <a href="https://repl.it/talk/ask/How-to-open-terminal-in-Python/28045">More information on how to add a terminal window to your Replit environment.</a></blockquote>

 7. Add the following lines to the blank file.
 Replace the Wikisource URL with a link to a speech of your choosing:
 ```Python
 # open-webpage.py